Into the Void (Nine Inch Nails song): Release and reception

 The version of "The Perfect Drug" included on this single is slightly longer than the one released on the Lost Highway soundtrack.
 It fades out at the end instead of ending abruptly.
 It is the same version found on the "We're in This Together Pt.
 3" single.
 This track and all of the other tracks on this disc can be found on other halos.

 "Into the Void" was nominated for the Grammy Award for Best Male Rock Vocal Performance, but lost to "Again" by Lenny Kravitz.
+On YouTube Music, the song was mistakely marked as explicit.

 Music video

 A music video for the song was directed by Walter Stern and Jeff Richter.
 An alternate version of the video was later released.
 The video begins with a series of macrophotographic close-ups of Trent Reznor, including his eyes, hair, and mouth.
 The video concludes with the Nine Inch Nails band performing the song in a red room and eventually destroying their equipment and the set itself.
 Into the Void was nominated for the 2000 MTV Video Music Awards Breakthrough Video award, but lost out to Björk's All Is Full of Love, directed by Chris Cunningham.